 Students develop an understanding of the language and culture/s of Italian-speaking communities through the study of three or more topics from prescribed themes (VCAA).
 Each area of study in the unit must focus on a different subtopic.
 Students access and share useful information on the topics and subtopics through Italian and consolidate and extend vocabulary and grammar knowledge and language skills.
 They focus on analysing cultural products or practices including visual, spoken or written texts.
-Cultural products or practices including visual, spoken or written texts.
-Cultural products or practices, poems, plays, novels, songs, films, photographs, artworks, architecture, technology, food, clothing, sports and festivals.
+Cultural products or practices can be drawn from a diverse range of texts, activities and creations.
+These may include: stories, poems, plays, novels, songs, films, photographs, artworks, architecture, technology, food, clothing, sports and festivals.
 Students apply acquired knowledge of Italian culture and language to new contexts.
 Students reflect on the interplay between language and culture, and its impact on the individual's language use in specific contexts and for specific audiences.